chinese10kbar/staybusyrp.co.uk/[jim]/jim-mechanic/README.md

 ## Multi-Framework Support
 My actual "live" support of this is very limited
 With the use of my free script `jim_bridge` the script is now able to be used fully on:
-- qb-core
+- sb-core
 - qbx-core
 - ox_core
 - ex_extended - (with the use of `ox_lib`, `ox_target` and `ox_inventory`)

-The ones we can personally help with are qb-core and qbx-core, the others are just compatability as of now Most likely `es_extended` will have many options that I don't know about, so don't expect anything special from it
+The ones we can personally help with are sb-core and qbx-core, the others are just compatability as of now Most likely `es_extended` will have many options that I don't know about, so don't expect anything special from it

 ------------------